 A Monster Calls(2016)

-The director of The Impossible and The Orphanage adapts the award-winning children’s fantasy novel about a bullied boy with an ill mother who puts his problems into order by escaping into a wondrous world of monsters and fairies.
+The director of The Impossible and The Orphanage adapts the award-winning children’s fantasy novel about a bullied boy with an ill mother whose problems are put into order by a giant tree monster.
 Stars Academy Award nominees Sigourney Weaver, Liam Neeson, and Felicity Jones (The Theory of Everything).

 BY Liam Maguren Flicks Writer